genebean/leachremote/README.md

 This information will be saved in a cookie, so that you don't have to enter it every time.

+## Requirements

+You will need a webserver such as Apache or Nginx along with support for the following:
+* JavaScript
+* PHP support - needed for hookreader.php only
+* Git - needed for doing manual clones / pulls and used by hookreader.php

 ## Installing on webserver

 ```sh